The most interesting facts about Togo include once being known as the “The Slave Coast” and having its first president assassinated.

 5. From the 16th to the 18th centuries, the coastal region of Togo, along with the surrounding region, was known as “The Slave Coast” as it was a major Atlantic slave-trading hub.

 6. During the 1700s, Togo was occupied by Denmark before becoming the German protectorate of Togoland in 1884.
-Germany used forced labour to develop plantations in the region.
+Germany used forced labor to develop plantations in the region.

 7. During the First World War, Britain and France took control of Togoland from Germany and split the area between them.